flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 - All Export Functions are Supported in Publish mode

-- __Support for Published Collections and Published Smart Collections__
+- Support for __Published Collections and Published Smart Collections__

-- __Support for Published Collection Sets__
+- Support for __Published Collection Sets__

 - __Different Publish options__ (Published Collection dialog):

 	- __Normal__:<br>
- 	  publish unpublished photos to target Album in target PhotoStation
+ 	  publish unpublished photos to target Album in target Photo Station
 	- __Check Existing__:<br>
   	  Unpublished photos will not be published, but will be checked whether they already exist in the target Album and if so, set them to 'Published'.
   	  This operation mode is useful when initializing a new Published Collection: if you have exported the latest version of thoses photos before to the defined target but not through the newly defined Published Collection (e.g. via Export).